 How Can I Modify Child Support?

-Modifying Child Support when Change Comes
+Modifying Child Support in Massachusetts When Change Comes

-When first considering a change in child support, do the math!
+When first considering a change in child support, do the math.

-Do you realize, if there could be $75, maybe $90 or $100, a week that
+Do you realize, if there could be $75, maybe $90 or $100, a week that we

-we can have your support lowered or increased, that’s $5,000 a year.
+can have your support lowered or increased, that’s $5,000 a year.

 If you have a 5-year-old, you have got 13 to 15 years to go.

-Do the math.
 That’s a lot of money.

-So, when it makes sense, understand—modification is all right in the court’s eyes.
+Modification is all right in the court’s eyes.
 Why?
 Divorce agreements weren’t meant to last forever, and when there’s a change in circumstances, you can go back and change it or modify that order.
 When it comes to child support, you can modify it every three years as a right.
 That means, even if you don’t know of a change in circumstances, you can get a checkup every three years.
 It’s in the new child support guidelines.
-Or, if it’s less than three years and you know there’s been a change in circumstances—maybe someone lost their job, maybe someone got a raise; there can be new issues at home that warrant modification, such as the parenting plan.
+Or, if it’s less than three years and you know there’s been a change in circumstances—maybe someone lost their job, maybe someone got a raise—there can be new issues at home that warrant modification, such as the parenting plan.